Last updated: 19/02/2025

 BYD Dolphin

-The BYD Dolphin hatchback is one of the cheapest fully electric vehicles on sale in Australia, along with the MG4 and GWM Ora.
+The BYD Dolphin hatchback is currently the cheapest fully electric vehicle on sale in Australia, with the new Essential variant undercutting the MG4 and GWM Ora.
 The Premium variant adds several interior upgrades as well as longer driving range from a 33 % larger battery.
 BYD is also planning to bring a faster BYD Dolphin Sport variant to Australia in the future, which will sit above the Dolphin Premium in terms of price and performance.

 Read more about BYD.